kyma-project/cli/docs/user/tutorials/01-10-add-delete-modules.md

 # Adding a new Module using Kyma CLI
-This tutorial shows how you can create a new Module using Kyma CLI.
+This tutorial shows how you can add a new Module using Kyma CLI.

 Keep in mind that Modules added without any specified form of CR have the policy field set to Ignore.
 ## Steps